meower-media-co/RFC/RFC-1-Clients.md

 - You **MAY NOT** create a client for **"malicous intent"**, we will carefully review your client to make sure that you aren't breaking any guidelines.
 - This should be obvious, however clients must not break the Meower TOS or Privacy Policy (unless stated otherwise, eg. custom privacy policy)
 - Custom privacy policies are allowed, but they are **HIGHLY DISCOURAGED**
-	- The reasoning is that Custom privacy policies **DO NOT** provide a good user experience
+  - Custom privacy policies **DO NOT** provide a good user experience
 - Plugins are allowed, and are encouraged.
 They must still follow this RFC.
 - Clients must have their own page so users can use it after it has been cycled out of being the featured client.
 - Clients cannot have ads, tracking, or data collection.
 However, you can take donations from users of your client on any donation platform.